 How to Enjoy Green Tea

 Choose brewed green tea over the iced and ready-to-drink varieties, as those types may not have high concentrations of polyphenols.
 Brewed hot tea tends to contain higher concentrations.
 Unfortunately, decaf green tea also contains fewer catechins.
 If you don’t care for green tea or you’d rather avoid caffeine, try a green tea extract supplement.
-Some men’s supplements for prostate health, such as Prost-P10x, contain green tea extract.
+Some men’s supplements for prostate health contain green tea extract.